WICG/datacue/text-track-cue-constructor.md

 ![CustomCue7_Firefox](https://github.com/user-attachments/assets/aebf91f6-ecb1-4dee-a494-d2e234bc0303)

 This demo is built on a polyfill implementation of the proposed TextTrackCue API which demonstrates proof of concept and correct operation.
-The polyfill enables this demo to operate successfully in all web browsers tested - including Chrome, Safari and Firefox.
+The polyfill allows this demo to run successfully in all web browsers tested - including Chrome, Safari and Firefox.

 ## Use Cases